5uie/website/_posts/2022-05-01-GitChangeName.md

 ---
 layout: post
-title:  "Fixing details of commiter on Git"
+title:  "Fixing details of committer on Git"
 date: 2022-05-01 04:21:00 +0530
 tags: git commit authorship
 blurb: A small hack using filter-branch to fix committer/author details on git